somphene/somphene.github.io/log/_posts/2020-06-09-00-Classification-of-Language.md

   - We rewrite the statement as: the point at its own distance identifies the point at its own distance.

-* Identifying own distance to be the point itself
+* Identifying 'own distance'as 'the point' itself

   - We rewrite the statement as: the point identifies the point

   - We rewrite the statement as: the point is its own identity.

+* Identifying 'the point' as 'identity'

+  - We rewrite the statement as: the point is.

+  - We rewrite the statement as: the point.

+  - We rewrite the statement as: point.

+  - We rewrite the statement as: .

+  - We rewrite the statement as:

 This shows how given any Language, we can Identify it to the Identity Language.
 Simply, keep identifying complementary pairs.
 The reverse is also true.
 One may start with Identity Language and keep positioning complementary pairs which identify to generate a Language.
+The naming doesn't matter for the end.
+We could have identified all points as centres and the last statements would have read as:

+  - We rewrite the statement as: the center is its own Idnetity.

+  - We rewrite the statement as: the center is

+  - We rewrite the statement as: the center

+  - We rewrite the statement as: center

+  - We rewrite the statement as:

+So we have seen that the story "Once upon a time there was a circle" is coming from the story "Once upon a time there was a point".
+A point is the circle.

-### Comlpementary Pairs as Identity Language ( Cyclic Group of Order 2)
+### Comlpementary Pairs as Identity Language (Cyclic Group of Order 2)

-Instead of seeing a unique symbol, we may see a cyclic Language to be the  Since Languages come in pairs, in any image, we have meeting of two complementary languages.
+Instead of seeing a unique symbol, we may see a cyclic Language to be the representing the Identity Language.
+Since Languages come in pairs, in any image, we have meeting of two complementary languages.
 This comes from the identification of a pair of Languages to be a cycle.
 For example, the blank white space we imagine is always bounded by a less white boundary.
 A letter has its background as , any symbol has its background.